Corporate Governance Statement

 Corporate Governance Report

-Corporate Governance Conformity Declaration Pursuant to Section 161 of the German Stock Corporation Act [AktG] from 29 September 2020
+Corporate Governance Conformity Declaration Pursuant to Section 161 of the German Stock Corporation Act [AktG] from 29 September 2020 / Update from 27 January 2021

 The Management Board and Supervisory Board of All for One Group SE declare that since the last declaration of compliance dated 22 September 2019, All for One Group SE has complied with the recommendations of the German Government Commission for the German Corporate Governance Code in the version dated 7 February 2017 with the exceptions stated and justified in the declaration dated 22 September 2019 and in the update to the declaration of compliance dated 5 February 2020.